The ideal choice for intubation

 The aScope 4 Broncho single-use flexible bronchoscope can be used for oral and nasal intubations in both awake and asleep patients.

-Securing the difficult airway
+Securing a difficult airway

 Availability of bronchoscopes is a recurrent problem